 I keep saying I’m not a fan of step-something stories, but actually, I have read a few good ones.
 This falls into that category.
 Both main characters didn’t know each other when they had their one night, and then have to end up working together after finding out that their parents are married.

 This was a much better read than I thought it was going to be.
 The main characters were great – developed and complex – and the situation was truly intriguing and real.
 I felt like the characters were really in an unwinnable situation and I was keen to see how they would deal with it.
-Of course, the parents happened to be the biggest assholes on the planet and were frustrating as hell, as they were supposed to be, and the best friend only served one purpose, but it still felt well-rounded.
+Of course, the parents happened to be the biggest assholes on the planet and were frustrating as hell, as they were supposed to be, but it still felt well-rounded.
 The conflict at the end was also realistic and a worthwhile pay-off.